MayamaTakeshi/FollowThroughWebDevelopmentWithReasonML/README.md

 Open http://localhost:1234 in the browser and confirm HMR is working by doing some changes in src/WebShirts.re

-The change will be detected by 'bsb -make-world -w' that will generate src/WebShirts.bs.js.
+The changes will be detected by 'bsb -make-world -w' that will generate src/WebShirts.bs.js.

 Then since this file is referenced by index.html which is watched by parcel, it will cause parcel to rebundle the artifacts and send to the client code in the browser via WebSocket.

 So up to this point we learned how to write web apps with ReScript.

 However, rescript-webapi is very low level and instead we should use RescriptReact.